vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 Read more about how it works: [Dividing liquidity fees among LPs](#dividing-liquidity-fees-among-lps)

 ### Liquidity SLA
-[WIP]
 When committing to provide liquidity, an LP enters into an agreement to receive a portion of fees paid by traders in return for keeping the market liquid.

-The terms of that agreement, called the liquidity SLA, are that each LP needs to have (market.liquidity.slaCompetitionFactor %) of their commitment amount on the order book for (net param % market.liquidity.commitmentMinTimeFraction) of each epoch.
+The terms of that agreement, called the liquidity SLA, are that each LP needs to have a certain percentage of their commitment amount on the order book for a minimum amount of time in each epoch.

+The commitment amount and minimum time are set for each individual market.
+You can [query a market details](../../api/rest/data-v2/trading-data-service-get-market.api.mdx) or review a market's [governance proposal](../../api/rest/data-v2/trading-data-service-list-governance-data.api.mdx) to see the SLA requirements.

-Doing less than the minimum means liquidity fee payments being withheld for that epoch, and it will have an impact on future fee revenue earnings (hysteresis link).
+Doing less than the minimum means liquidity fee payments being withheld for that epoch, and it will have an impact on [future fee revenue earnings](#penalties-for-not-meeting-sla).
 Everything at or above the minimum means some amount of the LP’s accrued fee amount will be paid to them.
 The better an LP does against the SLA, the more fee revenue they’ll receive.

 <!--
 Read more: How SLA performance is calculated (spec when out of CE branch)